Hasmelash95/heavenly-beauty/README.md

 ### Browser Compatibility

 Functional tests carried out on Chrome, Safari, Firefox and Microsoft Edge.
 All tests PASSED.
-Only difference between browsers was, when using Firefox and Safari the user is able to input letters into the age field.
+The only difference between browsers was, when using Firefox and Safari the user is able to input letters into the age field.
 When they attempt to submit, however, a message pops up asking them to input a number.

 Website is compatible with iPhones and Samsung smart phones.